VolkanSah/Multi-LLM-API-Gateway/README.md

 ## Why this exists

 The AI ecosystem is full of servers with hardcoded keys, `os.environ` scattered everywhere, zero sandboxing.
-One misconfigured fork and your API keys are gone.
+One misconfigured fork and your API keys are gone or just 100 % AI crafted buggy code!

-This is exactly the kind of negligence (and worse — outright fraud) that [Wall of Shames](https://github.com/Wall-of-Shames) documents: fake "AI tools" exploiting non-technical users — API wrappers dressed up as custom models, Telegram payment funnels, bought stars.
+This is exactly the kind of negligence (and worse — outright fraud) that [Wall of Shames](https://github.com/Wall-of-Shames) documents: fake "AI tools" exploiting non-technical users over social network (Meta/TikTok) — API wrappers dressed up as custom models, Telegram payment funnels, bought stars.
 If you build on open source, you should know this exists.

-This hub is the antidote:
+**This hub is the antidote:**

 - **Structural sandboxing** — `app/*` can never touch `fundaments/` or `.env`.
 Not by convention.
 By design.
 - **Guardian pattern** — `main.py` is the only process that reads secrets.
 It injects validated services as a dict. `app/*` never sees the raw environment.